-Mystro is an app aiming to bring in more bacon for Uber and Lyft drivers.
+Mystro is an app aiming to bring in more bacon for Uber and Lyft drivers

 “The last six months have been the weirdest thing in my life, ever,” Coakley told me over the phone.

 Mystro is limited to drivers who have an Android phone for now.
 Though, Coakley says he’s still looking into a workaround for iPhone and that he’s reached out to Uber and Lyft to see if now they’d be open to working with him.
-He hasn’t heard back so far and there’s always the possibility they could sue or try to shut down what he’s doing.
+He hasn’t heard back so far, and there’s always the possibility they could sue or try to shut down what he’s doing.

 “We had our lawyers go through and we really did a lot of work to make sure we were on the right side of everything,” Coakley said.
 But he’s hopeful Uber and Lyft will see what he’s doing as a positive.